SalmaOuardi/mediguide/README.md

 ---

+## 🔄 CI/CD Pipeline

+A simple GitHub Actions workflow builds the Docker image and runs a smoke test to ensure the app starts cleanly.

+---

 ## 🎯 Why This Project

 - ✅ Demonstrates real-world use of LangChain + LLMs
+- ✅ Dockerized for reproducibility and deployment
-- ✅ Hands-on with embeddings, vector search, and local LLMs
+- ✅ Ready for extension, deployment, and testing
-- ✅ Production-friendly design (can easily be expanded or deployed)

----

-## 🧠 Future Improvements

-- Add user upload support (dynamic RAG)
-- Switch FAISS to Chroma or Pinecone for scalability
-- Add Streamlit UI
-- Improve LLM summarization formatting
-- Deploy with Docker or Hugging Face Spaces

 ---

 ## 👩‍💻 Author

 **Salma Ouardi**

 ---